Cantabit vacuus coram latrone viator.

 One option, if you expect to go through a lot of batteries (such as for photography) is the use of rechargeables.
 Eneloop Pro batteries (made by Panasonic) are widely considered the best rechargeable AAs, with regular Eneloops running a close second; the Pro version holds a greater charge, but can be recharged fewer times than the standard version (most people, however, won't hit the 500 limit any too soon, and more power is better than more recharges, in my experience).

-Recently, flashlight manufacturers have discovered the benefits that accrue from matching modern LED technology with the high energy-density 3-Volt CR123A lithium battery (pictured here in comparison with an AA), also sold under a variety of incorrect designations, such as CR123, 2/3A, 123, 17345, 16340, 6135-99-851-1379, and even just "camera battery".
-Consequently, the very best small LED lights now use this approach almost exclusively (and this is what I have come to prefer for that usage).
+Recently, flashlight manufacturers have discovered the benefits (brighter beam, longer runtime, more compact size) that accrue from matching modern LED technology with the high energy-density 3-Volt CR123A lithium battery (pictured here in comparison with an AA), also sold under a variety of incorrect designations, such as CR123, 2/3A, 123, 17345, 16340, 6135-99-851-1379, and even just "camera battery" (their original usage).
+Consequently, the very best small LED lights now use this approach almost exclusively.
+The downside, unfortunately, is availability: it can be difficult to find CR123As out there in the world, so if you decide to use them (as I do, at least in first- and second-world countries), plan accordingly, and carry sufficient spares!

-Lithium cells are often very overpriced when purchased in local shops, one or two at a time.
-When ordered in even modest bulk from large suppliers, though, both CR123A and AA versions can be very reasonable in cost (and unlike other batteries, have a shelf life exceeding 10 years).
+Lithium cells are often significantly overpriced when purchased in local shops, one or two at a time.
+When ordered in even modest bulk from large suppliers, though, both CR123A and AA versions can be very reasonable in cost (and — unlike alkaline batteries — have a shelf life exceeding 10 years).

 And yes (in case you were wondering), there are rechargeable lithium batteries as well, though these require specialized chargers, such as the Tenergy model mentioned above.